CDH-SC/clo3/README.md

 `./B1-install_mongo.sh`

 This script install MongoDB and restores the contents of the database.
+You can check that is is running via `ps -aux | grep -e "mongo" | grep -v "grep"`.

 `./B2-install_elastic.sh`

 This script installs elasticsearch to the $CLO_ROOT/clo-api/bin directory.
+You can check that it is running via `ps -aux | grep -e "elastic" | grep -v "grep"`.

 `cd ../clo-api`